lruslan/ansible-eos/README.md

 _defaults/main.yml_

 ```
-# should not be modified, use for bug reporting
-eos_version: 0.1.0

 # sets the default for eAPI connectivity.
 More specific values should be
 # overwritten in the implmenting playbook
 eapi_hostname: localhost